robinhouston/write-to-mp/README.md

 ## Customising the appearance

 The appearance of the pages can be customised by editing the master template `mp/template.html` and the style sheet `styles/common.css`.
+The templates use the [Jinja2](http://jinja.pocoo.org/docs/templates/) template language.

 ### History